Privacy Policy

 Except as described below in this privacy policy, we will be the controller and responsible for your personal data.
 Personal data means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 When you visit our website, correspond with us in person or by phone, e-mail or otherwise, you may give us information that would be classed as personal data about you and others you are acting on behalf of.
 The information we collect from you will be dependent on your relationship with VFH and whether you are an organisation, medical practitioner, carer or end user of our services.

 As a data controller, we may collect Special Categories of Personal Data (as defined in the GDPR) about you.
-This may include details about your health, race or ethnicity, religious or philosophical beliefs, sex life or sexual orientation.
+This may include details about your health, race or ethnicity.
 As controller, we may collect personal data about your health including your medical history and/or current health status including but not limited to data regarding exercises, patient reported outcomes, diary results, flares or episodes or other symptoms, test results, diagnoses and medications.
 In addition, we may collect and process such of your personal data submitted by you (“Patient Data”) as a processor.

 We also collect, use and share aggregated data such as statistical or demographic data which is not personal data as it does not directly (or indirectly) reveal your identity.
 For example, we may aggregate individuals’ Usage Data to calculate the percentage of users accessing a specific website feature in order to analyse general trends in how users are interacting with our website to help improve the website and our service offering.